hungg261/CP-Judge-dev/RandLib/README.md

-# StressTester
+# RandLib

-StressTester is a C++ template project designed for **competitive programming and algorithm testing**, leveraging the **RandLib** library for high-quality random generation.
+RandLib is a C++ template project designed for **competitive programming and algorithm testing**, leveraging the **RandLib** library for high-quality random generation.
 It allows you to quickly generate random numbers, strings, vectors, graphs, trees, and more to stress-test your algorithms.

 ---